 - Those who cannot renounce attachment to the results of their work are far from the path.

 - Reshape yourself through the power of your will; never let yourself be degraded by self-will.
 The will is the only friend of the Self, and the will is the only enemy of the Self.

 - To those who have conquered themselves, the will is a friend.
 But it is the enemy of those who have not found the Self within them.

 - The Supreme Reality stands revealed in the consciousness of those who have conquered themselves.
 They live in peace, alike in cold and heat, pleasure and pain, praise and blame.

 - With all fears dissolved in the peace of the Self and all actions dedicated to Brahman, controlling the mind and fixing it on me, sit in meditation with me as your only goal.

 - Arjuna, those who eat too much or eat too little, who sleep too much or sleep too little, will not succeed in meditation.
 But those who are temperate in eating and sleeping, work and recreation, will come to the end of sorrow through meditation.

 - In the still mind, in the depths of meditation, the Self reveals itself.
 Beholding the Self by means of the Self, an aspirant knows the joy and peace of complete fulfillment.

-- Wherever the mind wanders, restless and diffuse in its search for satisfaction without, lead it within; train it to rest in the Self.
+- Wherever the mind wanders, restless and diffuses in its search for satisfaction without, lead it within; train it to rest in the Self.